-Ignacio Villalba Sanchis

-Researcher, Department of Transport Engineering and Infrastructure, Polytechnic University of Valencia, Spain

-Pablo Salvador Zuriaga
+Ignacio Villalba Sanchisa\, Pablo Salvador Zuriagaa

-Researcher, Department of Transport Engineering and Infrastructure, Polytechnic University of Valencia, Spain

-ABSTRACT
+Abstract

 Nowadays one of the main priorities for metro line operators is the reduction of energy consumption, due to the environmental impact and economic cost.
 In order to achieve this objective different strategies can be applied, normally focused into rolling stock, infrastructure and/or operation.
 Considering short-term measures and related to the traffic operation strategies, different approaches are being researched.
 One of the most effective strategy which reduce net energy consumption is the use of efficient driving techniques.
-These techniques produces a speed profile between two stations that requires the minimum net energy consumption, without degrading commercial running times or passenger comfort.
+These techniques produce a speed profile between two stations that requires the minimum net energy consumption, without degrading commercial running times or passenger comfort.
 In this paper, a computer model for calculating the metro vehicles speed profiles minimizing the energy consumption was developed.
 The equations considered in the model represent the behavior of a single vehicle operated under manual driving, subject to different constraints such as the headway, cycle time, distances and acceleration limits.
 The proposed model calculates different commands to be systematically executed by the driver.
 The resulting simulator has been tuned by means of on board measurements of speed, accelerations and energy consumption obtained along different lines in Metro de Valencia network.
 For this purpose, different scenarios are analyzed to assess the achievable energy savings.
 In general terms and comparing with the actual energy consumption, the solutions proposed can reduce the net energy consumption around 19%.

-1. INTRODUCTION
+© 2016 The Authors.
+Published by Elsevier B.V.
+This is an open access article under the CC BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/).
+Peer-review under responsibility of the organizing committee of CIT 2016 Keywords: railway; energy consumption; speed profiles; rail transport; metro

-Nowadays metros systems are playing important roles in modern cities.
+\ Corresponding author.
+Tel.: +34 648 23 17 05; fax: +34 96 387 73 79.
+E-mail address: igvilsan@cam.upv.es Nowadays metros systems are playing important roles in modern cities.
 Since metro systems consume huge amounts of energy each day, reducing the intensity of traction energy cost can lead to great economic growth and environmental protection benefits.

-In order to reduce traction energy, two main methods are timetable optimization and energyefficient driving (eco-driving).
+In order to reduce traction energy, two main methods are timetable optimization and energy-efficient driving (eco-driving).
 On the first case, considering that most trains are equipped with regenerative-braking systems, timetable optimization is focused on synchronize the movement of trains to reduce the global energy consumption from substations by maximizing the use of regenerative energy.
-The optimization is based on the practice that the acceleration consumes energy from the substation whereas the braking returns energy.
-A large number of timetable optimization models have been developed with different objectives, such as trip time (Szpigel, 1973), passenger waiting time (Nachtigall, 1997), transport demand (Cordonea and Redaelli, 2011), energy consumption (Nourbakhsh and Ouyang, 2010), delay time (Liebchena et al. 2010), reliability (Salicrùa et al. 2011), operation cost (Li et al. 2013), and robustness (Cacchiani and Toth, 2012).
+A large number of timetable optimization models have been developed with different objectives, such as trip time by Szpigel (1973), passenger waiting time by Nachtigall (1997), transport demand by Cordonea and Redaelli (2011), energy consumption by Nourbakhsh and Ouyang (2010), delay time by Liebchena et al. (2010), reliability by Salicrùa et al. (2011), operation cost by Li et al. (2013), and robustness by Cacchiani and Toth (2012).
 However, most of these techniques only considered the determination of the optimal timetable without some disturbances, which are very frequently and modifies substantially the effectivity of the solution.

 On the other hand, the objective in eco-driving techniques is the reduction of the traction energy by optimizing speed profiles.
 The optimal speed contains an effective combination of four basic train regimes: acceleration, cruising at constant speed, coasting and deceleration.
-Therefore, an eco-drive consists in selecting a speed profiles that ensures the trip distance and final time between two consecutive stations, but with lower energy consumption.